Category Archives: General

 It was time to try my hand at blogging.
 The result?
 “Shadow & Substance”.

 I wanted to branch out.
 To dive a little deeper into the reasons that Serling’s entertaining forays into the limitless land of imagination continue to attract viewers decades after they first aired.
 I couldn’t do that in 140-character bursts.
 Read the rest of this entry

-There’s no question that the Zone is the superior show.
+There’s no question that TZ is the superior show.
 The routine excellence of the writing, acting and directing is legendary.
 It’s the reason we’re still watching and enjoying those excursions into the fifth dimension half a century later.